 Unless you are really struggling to get to grips with clutch control, or you have a condition that makes driving an auto essential, it’s usually best to learn in a manual.
 That’s because once you pass your practical test in a manual you can drive cars with manual or automatic gearboxes.
 If you pass in an auto that’s what you’ll be qualified to drive.
 So under most circumstances, the best cars for learners have manual gearboxes.

-Big driving schools like RED will usually have a choice of manual and automatic cars for you to learn in, although manuals are more popular.
+Big driving schools will usually have a choice of manual and automatic cars for you to learn in, although manuals are more popular.